Four students talking in a seminar

 • a first-class or strong upper second-class undergraduate degree with honours in a humanities subject.

-For applicants with a degree from the USA, the minimum GPA normally sought is 3.5 out of 4.0.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.6 out of 4.0.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.